okaeiz/ScrumScore/README.md

 4. **Release (Factor D)**:
     - **Description**: Determines the success rate of user story completions in a sprint.
     - **Formula**: `ratio of the story points of completed user stories to the total story points of the current sprint`

+5. **Release (Factor E)**:
+    - **Description**: Determines the contribution of the team in relation to the total story points that are completed as whole in the current sprint.
+    - **Formula**: `ratio of the story points of completed user stories for a specific department to the story points of completed user stories for all departments in the current sprint`

 ## Formula Evolution